MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-visual-studio-code/install-run-debug-nodejs.md

     If you don't have a mongoDB database available, you can:
     * Choose to run this local project in a multi-container configuration where one of the containers is a mongoDB database.
 Install the [Docker](https://www.docker.com/) and [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension to get a multi-container configure with one of the containers running a local mongoDB database.
-    * Choose to create an [Azure CosmosDB](/azure/cosmos-db/) resource for a mongoDB database.
+    * Choose to create an [Azure Cosmos DB](/azure/cosmos-db/) resource for a mongoDB database.
 Learn more with this [tutorial](../../tutorial/deploy-nodejs-mongodb-app-service-from-visual-studio-code.md#create-a-cosmosdb-database-resource-for-mongodb).

 ## Clone sample project to local computer